-Let's do a very simple math with the example of an open-source syringe pump[@wijnen2014Open-Source Syringe Pump Library] (see: 202102141121).
+Let's do a very simple math with the example of an open-source syringe pump[@wijnen2014Open-Source Syringe Pump Library] (see: open hardware business model).
 The paper has 4 authors, so let's assume 2 PhD's, 1 postdoc and one professor.
 The two PhD's dedicated perhaps 10% of their time to the project over a year.
 With Dutch salaries that is around 8k€ plus overhead, let's round to 10k€.
 Let's say the postdoc dedicates 5% of their time, it's around 5k€.
 And the professor's role is a bit more ambiguous, but let's assume is an insignificant amount of time, at 1k€ total.
 That's already 16k€ for a plastic syringe pump, without materials and without the price of publishing in PLOS.

 Perhaps the costs in materials for making a syringe pump are lower than the costs of buying a ready-made solution.
 But this is true only if a lot of associated costs with DIY approaches are not taken into account.
 One could argue that after 'investing' 16k€ it is now possible to make as many pumps as desired.
 If the same people would build 100 pumps, at 100€ in materials, they should charge at least 260€ just to break even.
 Which is not far from a commercially available solution.
 However, what I just depicted is not a real case.
 These pumps can't be bought, they have to be made be individuals in their own labs.
 Without previous experience in electronics and 3D printing, making a reliable pump would take weeks, adding to the costs, albeit this time distributed among many researchers and institutions.